lywang3081/lywang3081.github.io/_pages/about.md

 I have an interdisciplinary background in neuroscience and machine learning.
 My primary research interest lies in the development of bio-inspired machine learning methodologies and generic computational models for neuroscience.
 The current focus includes **continual / incremental / lifelong learning** and **transfer learning**, by exploring "**natural algorithms**" in biological learning and memory.

-News
+Recent News
 ======
-* 2023/11 Our paper about bio-inspired continual learning is online in Nature Machine Intelligence.
+* 2023/11  One paper is online in Nature Machine Intelligence.
 * 2023/10  One paper is accepted by the IMOL workshop in NeurIPS 2023.
 * 2023/09  Two papers are accepted by NeurIPS 2023 (with one spotlight).
 * 2023/07  I received the Outstanding Poster Award in CCCN 2023.
 * 2023/07  One paper is accepted by ICCV 2023.
 * 2023/06  I received my PhD degree after four years of hard work.

 Selected Publications